ArchiveTeam/grab-site/README.md

 	The [global](https://github.com/ArchiveTeam/ArchiveBot/blob/master/db/ignore_patterns/global.json)
 	ignore set is implied and always enabled.

+	The ignore sets can be changed during the crawl by editing the `DIR/igsets` file.

 *	`--no-offsite-links`: avoid following links to a depth of 1 on other domains.

 	grab-site always grabs page requisites (e.g. inline images and stylesheets), even if